about the project.

 Andres Serrano is represented by Yvon Lambert Gallery.

 Overlapping the run of the campaign, More Art organized, in collaboration with The Artist Volunteer Center, Judson Memorial Church, Common Ground, and the Bowery Mission, a residency program, titled Engaging Artists designed to encourage young artists to deepen their understanding of socially engaged art practice.
-The theme of More Art’s 2014 Engaging Artists program is Homelessness and Poverty.
+The theme of More Art’s 2014 Engaging Artists program was Homelessness and Poverty.

 Click here to find out + MORE.